MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-auditing-file-cpp.md

 By default, MIP SDK **does not** send audit events.
 Auditing must be enabled in one or more label policies for audit events to fire from MIP SDK-enabled applications.

-To enable auditing in MIP SDK, a policy setting called `EnableAudit` must be set to true on any label policies where auditing is desired.

 To change this behavior, so that audit data is sent by all MIP SDK-enabled applications, do the following:

 - Add the following policy [advanced setting](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/clientv2-admin-guide-customizations#configuring-advanced-settings-for-the-client-via-powershell) using the Office 365 Security & Compliance Center PowerShell: